yazeedbashammakh/Data_Engineering/spark.md

   It runs the main() function of spark application.

 3. **Spark Context**
-   This is the entry point of the spark for user.
+   This is the entry point of the spark for user in spark 1.0.

-4. **Cluster Manager**
+4. **Spark Session**
-  Manages the cluster resources.
+    This is the entry point of the spark for user in spark 2.0.
+It also provide access to spark context.

 5. **Executer**
    Executers are present in worker nodes.
 Executer provide the space in Memory to store the partitinos and run the task on those partitions.